kevinhendricks/BuildSigilOnMac/README.md

 Python-3.11.3 plus modifications to make the framework fully relocatable.

-Qt6.5.2 with a number of patches and bug fixes to make Qt6.5.2 usable and configured to enable proprietary-codecs in QtWebEngine
+Qt6.5.3 needs a number of patches and bug fixes to make is usable and configured to enable proprietary-codecs in QtWebEngine.